joshcummingsdesign/gz-cookie-banner/README.md

 </aside>
 ```

-To override the default php template, create the file `partials/gz-cookie-banner.php` in your theme.
+To override the default PHP template, create the file `partials/gz-cookie-banner.php` in your theme.
 You will then have access to the following variables:

 ```
 $settings     - The settings array